Spanish - Associate in Arts for Transfer

 - Corequisite: SPAN 104

-- Category 3: Humanities
+- Category 3: Arts and Humanities

 An introduction to the concepts of biology.
 Designed for majors in fields other than biological science, the course investigates the nature of science, cells, genetics, evolution, ecology, and biodiversity.
 Lecture: 3 hours weekly.
 Lab: 3 hours weekly.